What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

 Fire-rated soffit vents

-Continuous (Linear) soffit vents
+Continuous (Linear) Soffit Vents

 How Many Soffit Vents Do You Need?